What are the 7 Types of Planning?

 Benefits:

-• Reduces disruption during leadership changes.
+- Reduces disruption during leadership changes.

-• Retains top talent through development paths.
+- Retains top talent through development paths.

-• Protects institutional knowledge.
+- Protects institutional knowledge.

-• Ensures long-term organizational stability.
+- Ensures long-term organizational stability.

 FAQ

 Q1.
-What are the 7s of planning?
+What are the 7 Ss of planning?

-• Skills: It refers to the abilities, expertise, and competencies possessed by employees and leadership.
-These factors dictate the organization’s ability to implement its strategy effectively and pivot in response to evolving conditions.
+- Skills: The abilities, expertise, and competencies possessed by employees and leaders.
+These factors determine the organization’s ability to implement its strategy effectively and adapt in response to changing conditions.

 Summing Up